thu-spmi/CAT/README.md

 4. **Evaluation results on major benchmarks such as Switchboard and Aishell show that CAT obtains the state-of-the-art results among existing end-to-end models with less parameters, and is competitive compared with the hybrid DNN-HMM models.**

+5. **We add the support of streaming ASR**.
+To this end, we propose a new method called contextualized soft forgetting (CSF), which combines soft forgetting and context-sensitive-chunk in bidirectional LSTM (BLSTM).
+With contextualized soft forgetting, the chunk BLSTM based CTC-CRF with a latency of 300ms outperforms the whole-utterance BLSTM based CTC-CRF.
+See [pdf](http://oa.ee.tsinghua.edu.cn/~ouzhijian/pdf/is2020_CAT.pdf) for details.

 ## Dependencies